ohager/nanoflux/README.md

 Everything is done using synchronous function calls, that makes __nanoflux__ quite fast.

-I think special asynchronous support is not necessary, because long term operations like server requests can be easily implemented in a stores logic, and change notification is under full control of the programmer.
+I think special asynchronous support is not necessary, because long term operations like server requests can be easily implemented in a store (for fluxy application scencarios), or in action provider (for full flux scenarios), and change notification is under full control of the programmer.

 Here are some results of benchmarks for entire *action-dispatch-notify*-cycles: